Explore Nonbankruptcy Alternatives With an Experienced Legal Team

 If you are living with the burden of overwhelming debt, you probably think about it constantly.
 Whether you are reminded of it anytime your phone rings, or when you walk down to the mailbox, you are experiencing a stressful situation.
 You may not want to file bankruptcy.
 In fact, you may not need to.
 The law firm of Czachor, Polack + Borchardt, L.L.P., can help you explore alternatives to bankruptcy filing.
 We can help you eliminate your debt, pay your bills on time, and obtain a fresh start on your finances.

 Would you like to learn about your bankruptcy alternatives?
-To schedule your initial consultation with a lawyer at one of our three convenient Northeast Wisconsin locations, please call toll-free at 920-393-7603 or email us.
+To schedule your initial consultation with a lawyer at one of our three convenient Northeast Wisconsin locations, please call 920-435-7300 or email us.
 We offer flexible appointment hours.

 You Have Options — We Can Help

-- Wisconsin Chapter 128 Amortization: This is unique to Wisconsin residents.
+This is unique to Wisconsin residents.
 Chapter 128 allows debtors to pay off debt in one monthly payment over a period of up to three years.
-You can pay off bills such as overdue utilities, credit card bills, medical bills, civil judgments and other accounts in collections while stopping interest and collection activity.
+You can pay off bills such as overdue utilities, credit card bills, medical bills, civil judgments, and other accounts in collections while stopping interest and collection activity.

 Under the FDCPA, creditors are prohibited from engaging in certain abusive and unlawful behaviors when attempting to collect a debt.
 For example, creditors cannot harass you at work when you have asked them to stop, cannot threaten criminal prosecution and cannot contact third parties regarding your debt.
 If you are experiencing abuse from a creditor, call our firm.